Windows Assessment and Deployment Kit: History

 Windows AIK Version 1.0 was released with Windows Vista.
 New or redesigned tools and technologies included Windows System Image Manager (Windows SIM), Sysprep, ImageX, and Windows Preinstallation Environment (WinPE) v2.0.

 Windows AIK Version 1.1 was released with Windows Vista SP1 and Windows Server 2008.
 A number of new tools were introduced, including PostReflect and VSP1Cln.
 Windows PE 2.1 could be more customized.
 Supported operating systems include Windows Server 2008, Windows Vista, Windows Server 2003 SP1, Windows Server 2003 SP2 and Windows XP SP2.

 Windows AIK Version 2.0 was released with Windows 7 beta.
 Significantly, a single new tool, DISM, replaced several earlier tools including PEImg and IntlCfg, which were deprecated.
 User State Migration Tool (USMT) was added to this version of WAIK.
 Supported operating systems include Windows Server 2003 R2 SP2, Windows Vista SP1, Windows Server 2008, Windows 7 and Windows Server 2008 R2.

 Windows AIK version 3.0 is exactly the same as 2.0; the version number has only been updated to correspond with the release of Service Pack 1 for Windows 7.
 Microsoft has also released a WAIK supplement for Windows 7 SP1.
 WAIK readme references the WAIK supplement, which optionally adds Windows PE v3.1 to a previously installed, compatible WAIK.
 Sysprep is included with the operating system rather than included in WAIK.

 AIK was renamed to the Windows Assessment and Deployment Kit (ADK) with Windows 8, and includes Windows OEM Preinstallation Kit.
 ImageX was removed from this version, as DISM fully replaced its features.

+Since Windows 10 version 1607, the ADK was included the Windows Configuration Designer (WCD), which can produces PPKG files.